 Furthermore, in its Frequently Asked Questions, the European Commission addresses situations where assets of a designated person were transferred to a non-designated third person (e.g. a family member) before the designation took effect.
-The European Commission states that, in situations involving third persons (and possible family ties), in addition to the criteria on control set out in previous EU guidance, other elements could also be taken into account, such as the closeness of business and family ties between the designated person and the third person, the professional independence of the third person now owning the assets, previous gifts given to the third person and how they compare to the transaction in question, the frequency/regularity of previous gifts to the third person, the content of formal agreements between the designated person and the third person, the nature of the assets (e.g. whether these are shares in a company owned or controlled by the designated person).
+The European Commission states that, in situations involving third persons (and possible family ties), in addition to the criteria on control set out in previous EU guidance, other elements could also be taken into account, such as the closeness of business and family ties between the designated person and the third person, the professional independence of the third person now owning the assets, previous gifts given to the third person and how they compare to the transaction in question, the frequency/regularity of previous gifts to the third person and the third person, the nature of the assets (e.g. whether these are shares in a company owned or controlled by the designated person).